-Seoul has so many things in store for travelers, especially for the tech-heads among us.
-This extends beyond the apps to download before going to Korea, and extends into the realm of next-generation advances.
-After exiting Incheon International Airport, you’ll be surprised to see many such innovations, like coffee being served by a robotic arm or being able to enter an immersive “artwork experience.”
+Seoul has so many things in store for travelers, and to access some of them, there are some apps to download before going to Korea.
+After exiting Incheon International Airport, you may be surprised to see many such activities, like coffee being served by a robotic arm or being able to enter an immersive “artwork experience.”

 So there are now a decent number of Korean travel apps with English versions, but personally, I think some translated versions still need a lot of work.
 Despite the rough translations, we highly suggest that you still try downloading the 9 apps for Korea described below, if only to make your life that much easier.